Reference guide A to Z of Asbestos Awareness terminology

 Who is the HSA in Ireland?

-The HSA is the Health and Safety Authority, the national body in Ireland with responsibility for securing health and safety at work.
-The HSA enforces health and safety legislation and provides guidance on Asbestos Awareness.
+The HSA is the Health and Safety Authority, the national body in Ireland with responsibility for workplace health and safety.
+The HSA enforces the Safety, Health and Welfare at Work Act 2005 and the Exposure to Asbestos Regulations (SI 386/2006 and SI 589/2010) and provides guidance on managing asbestos.

 See every glossary term in action.

-Apply the terminology in our CAR 2006 compliant Asbestos Awareness Course.
-Complete it in 45 minutes and receive your certificate instantly.
+See the terminology applied in our accredited Asbestos Awareness Course.
+Complete it in about 45 minutes and download your certificate instantly.

 Coverage · Ireland nationwide